-The Officers of the Coalition shall be Chair, Vice Chair, Secretary and Treasurer to be elected by the membership on an alternating biannual basis (every other year).
-The same person may hold the office of both Secretary and Treasurer.
-For the first year, the Chair and Treasurer shall be elected at the annual meeting to serve one-year terms.
+The Officers of the Coalition shall be Chair, Vice Chair, Board Secretary and Treasurer to be elected by the membership on an alternating biannual basis (every other year).
+The same person may hold the office of both the Board Secretary and Treasurer.
 Vice Chair and Secretary shall be elected at the annual meeting to serve two-year terms.
+The year after the election of the Vice Chair and Secretary, the Chair and the Treasurer shall be elected at the annual meeting to serve two-year terms.
 Thereafter, each year, two officers shall be elected to two-year terms.
-Officers shall serve as Steering Committee members for the duration of their terms in office.
+Officers shall serve as Board of Directors members for the duration of their terms in office.

 Section 4.2